-Step Housely Rais: The hourly rate of a step in a pay schedule (56 or 40 hour)
+Step Hourly Rate: The hourly rate of a step in a pay schedule (56 or 40 hour).

-Step Hously OD: The overtime (OI) rate which is 1.5x the Step Hourly Rate.
+Step Hourly OT: The overtime (OT) rate which is 1.5x the Step Hourly Rate.

-Step HOP: The heliday overtime rate for Fire ranks paid at 1/2 of the Step Heurly Rate for persons weeking on a City recognized Holiday.
+Step HOF: The holiday overtime rate for Fire ranks paid at 1 and 1/2 of the Step Hourly Rate for persons assigned to work, and who do work, on a City recognized Holiday.

-CITY OF FORT WORTH Fire Civil Service Classifications Salary Schedule for FY 2019-2020
+CITY OF FORT WORTH Fire Civil Service Classifications Salary Schedule for FY 2025-2026